Werner Lott

 Another incident involving Lott happened while a prisoner of war in the Tower of London.
 He complained about the accommodations, and asked to talk to the officer in charge.
 Instead, he was visited by Lord Louis Mountbatten, the commander of the flotilla that sank his submarine, who arranged for the Admiralty to allow Lott and his second-in-command to dine at Scott's restaurant on the condition they not try to escape.
 Lott kept his promise, and was returned to the Tower later that night.
-A few days later, he and the other officers were moved to the Grizedale P.O.W. camp.
-Later, the entire crew was moved to P.O.W. camps in Canada.
+A few days later, he and the other officers were moved to the Grizedale P.O.W.
+Camp.
+Later, the entire crew was moved to POW camps in Canada.

 In 1984 he visited the Kerry man, Jimmy Fenton, who catered for the Greek sailors and posed for a photograph shaking his hand.